Skip to main content

 3. Clary Sage

 According to the book Gentle Babies, Clary Sage can be ingested and applied to your breasts to decrease milk supply.
 In contradiction, I’ve seen Clary Sage listed on certain websites as an essential oil to increase milk supply.
 However, Debra Raybern’s book Gentle Babies is widely respected in the essential oil community so I personally will be avoiding Clary Sage while breastfeeding.
-I’ve seen the power of Clary Sage first hand when it jump-started my labor!
+I’ve seen the power of Clary Sage first hand when it jump-started my labor on my due date (listen to that birth story here)!

 4. Wintergreen